wdbacker/qewd-howtos/VueRealWorldConduit.md

   ```
 - save & run your app again from the debug tab: it should run now on your own QEWD.js REST back-end!

-## Run this same app on QEWD-Up using WebSockets
+## Run this same app on a QEWD-Up/QEWD.js WebSockets back-end

 There is also an [interactive version of this app](VueRealWorldConduitWS.md) running on the same QEWD-Up back-end using WebSockets.